ddev/ddev/docs/content/users/providers/pantheon.md

 1. Get your Pantheon machine token:
    a.
 Log in to your Pantheon Dashboard and [Generate a Machine Token](https://pantheon.io/docs/machine-tokens/) for DDEV to use.
    b.
-Add the API token to the `web_environment` section in your global DDEV configuration at `~/.ddev/global_config.yaml`.
+Add the API token to the `web_environment` section in your global DDEV configuration at `~/.ddev/global_config.yaml`.<!-- markdownlint-disable-next-line -->
    ```
    web_environment:
    - TERMINUS_MACHINE_TOKEN=abcdeyourtoken